Houdini is Haunting the Wrong Mansion

 There’s no question that Houdini lived in Laurel Canyon for the better part of a year.
 It

-Players.
-The studio was located on Vine Street and took up a large area between
+The studio was located on Vine Street and took up a large area between Sunset Boulevard

-Sunset Boulevard and Prospect (now Hollywood) Boulevard.
-A whole community of
+and Prospect (now Hollywood) Boulevard.
+A whole community of filmmakers lived around

-to 2400 until many years later).
-The guest house for 2398 Laurel Canyon Blvd. wasn't
+2400 until many years later).
+The guest house for 2398 Laurel Canyon Blvd. wasn't on the

-on the same side of the street as the big house.
-It was directly across Laurel Canyon
+same side of the street as the big house.
+It was directly across Laurel Canyon from the

 The four bedroom house at 2435 Laurel Canyon Blvd. was set up on a knoll that jutted

-cabin (later, the Zappa cabin).
-From his study, Houdini could look down on Mix’s
+(later, the Zappa cabin).
+From his study, Houdini could look down on Mix’s hunting lodge

-hunting lodge and he could look across Laurel Canyon and see the home of his host,
+and he could look across Laurel Canyon and see the home of his host, Ralf Walker.
+Walker

-Ralf Walker.
-Walker named the four bedroom house "Houdini House" and the name
+named the four bedroom house "Houdini House" and the name stuck.

 Houdini said Hollywood was his favorite place.
 The nine or so months that he stayed